NunoBentes/automated-email-sender/README.md

 ```
 Hello Jane Smith,

-This is an automated email sent by Nuno Bentes.
+This is an automated email sent by John Smith.
 Thank you for being a valued customer.

 Best regards,
-Nuno Bentes - 2025-04-19
+John Smith
 ```

 ---